CamDavidsonPilon/lifelines/README.md

 lifelines
 =======

 What is survival analysis and why should I learn it?
 Historically, survival analysis has been developed and applied most heavily by the actuarial and medical community.
-Generally, its purpose is to answer *why do event occur now versus later* under uncertainity and censoring (where *events* might be deaths, disease remission, etc.).
+Generally, its purpose is to answer *why do events occur now versus later* under uncertainity and censoring (where *events* might be deaths, disease remission, etc.).
 This is great for researchers who are interested in measuring lifetimes: they can answer *what factors might influence deaths?*

 There is another use of survival analysis: customers subscribing to services.
-Telcom companies have understood this for years, but kept it in-house, but recently and specifically SaaS providers are understanding the benefits of survival analysis.
+Telcom companies have understood this for years, but kept it in-house, but recently and specifically SaaS providers and app developers are understanding the benefits of survival analysis.

 ### Enough talk - just show me the examples!

-    from matplotlib import pylab as plt
+    %pylab
     from lifelines.generate_datasets import *
     from lifelines.estimation import *